makerdao/vdb-mcd-transformers/transformers/events/DOCUMENTATION.md

 Event Transformers fetch raw event log data from the `public.event_logs` table, decode them and convert them into more specific tables in the postgres database.
 For example the `vat_move` transformer takes a raw event log and transforms it into the `maker.vat_move` table with `src`, `dst` and `rad` as fields.
 These fields are now available in the API.

-For more detail see the doc at the bottom of the document.
+For more detail see the image at the bottom of the document.

 ## Event Types